 Cancun has tens of thousands of rooms available for tourists, everything from budget backpacker hostels to 5-star luxury hotels.
-Here are some suggestions for good places to stay during your trip to Cancun…
+Below you’ll find suggestions for good places to stay during your trip to Cancun depending on your budget.

 Most people get to Cancun after flying into Cancun International Airport.
 Search for the cheapest flights to Cancun on Skyscanner.com.
 From the airport, you can book a private shuttle or take the public ADO bus (much cheaper).
 Buses leave every 30 minutes and cost about 72 pesos ($4 USD).

 The best site to book your car is with Discover Cars.
-They search both local and international car rental companies and finds the best price.
-This is probably the easiest way to rent a car in Mexico.
+They search both local and international car rental companies to help you find the best possible price.
+This is the easiest way to rent a car and drive in Mexico.